10DLC outbound SMS registration tips

 Get your brand details verified and use cases approved smoothly by following these helpful tips!

 Mobile carriers and their vetting partners will carefully review each response in your submissions for consistency and compliance.
-Telzio has created a list of tips to consider during the registration process to help you get approved and compliant.
+Telzio has compiled a list of tips to consider during the registration process to help along the path to approval and compliance.

 Tips for registering your brand